rosswintle/can-i-php/README.md

 I am manually curating the list of features and related content here.
 And I'd love for people to help by PR-ing additions.

-Feautures to add to the list will need to meet the following criteria:
+Features to add to the list will need to meet the following criteria:

 * They were added, deprecated or removed in PHP version 5.6 or greater.